fontseca/noda-tasks-management-tool-api/docs/database.md

 1. `IN owner_id UUID`: The owner of the task.
 2. `IN list_uuid UUID`: The list the task belongs to.
-3. `IN task_id UUID`: The task to assert existence.
+3. `IN task_uuid UUID`: The task to assert existence.

 ### Functions